 A combination of indoor and outdoor shared amenity areas as well as private outdoor balconies are proposed for residents.
-Indoor amenity space includes a dog wash and four (4) multipurpose rooms.
-Outdoor communal amenity area includes two (2) separate outdoor area and a 7th floor terrace.
-A total of 992 square metres of communal amenity space is provided and 1022 square metres of private amenity space is provided for a total of 2,014 square metres of amenity space.
+Indoor amenity space includes a dog wash and five (5) multipurpose rooms.
+Outdoor communal amenities include a ground-floor outdoor area, a 7th floor terrace, and an 8th floor terrace.
+A total of 992.17 square metres of communal amenity space is provided, and 1,022.03 square metres of private amenity space is provided for a total of 2,014.2 square metres of amenity space.